jupi421/colbuilder/README.md

     chmod +x chimera*.bin`
     ./chimera*.bin

 The installer will ask you where you wish to create the symlink for UCSF Chimera.
-We recommend choosing a symlink that is already present in your `$PATH`, but if you choose not to do so, remember to make sure Colbuilder can find it.
+We recommend choosing a symlink that is already present in your `$PATH`, but if you choose not to do so, remember to make sure ColBuilder can find it.

-**NOTE**: Colbuilder uses UCSF Chimera instead of the most recent version of the software, UCSF ChimeraX.
+**NOTE**: ColBuilder uses UCSF Chimera instead of the most recent version of the software, UCSF ChimeraX.

 `Modeller`